usamaa9/cv/README.md

 **Technologies used:** C#, Python, R, Docker, JavaScript, SQL Server, MySQL, Docker, Azure, Power Apps, Power Automate, AWS
 <br><br>

+## 🥽Personal Projects
+### 🚗 Whiplog

+Whiplog is the ultimate tool for managing your vehicle's road tax, MOT, and insurance.
+Simply create an account, add your vehicle's registration number, and we'll will fetch and store the current road tax and MOT status for each car.
+You can also add insurance details and set up reminders for when your tax, MOT, and insurance expire.

+I am using Django to create this website and will be hosting it on Azure.
+<br><br>

 ## 👨🏽‍🎓 Education

 **MMath&Phys(Hons)** in Mathematics and Physics (_First class_) <br>